 EBITDA numbers come from the company’s income statement and should be reviewed for the past three-to-five years.
 In general we are looking for an average amount and the trend .
 An increasing EBITDA trend will push up your multiple, while a decreasing trend lowers it.

 Normalizations refer to personal or non-recurring expenses that are put through a business to minimize earnings in order to decrease taxes.
 Common examples include spouses and relatives on the payroll who don’t actually work in the business, personal expenses such as vacations or cars, and so forth.

 The normalizations are added back to the EBITDA to reflect the company’s true ability to generate future cash flow.

 Depending on the company, these can be quite large.
-And if they are, this will jeopardize the sale of the business because the buyer will not want the potential tax liability in future.
+And if they are, this will jeopardize the sale of the business because the buyer will not want the potential tax Advisor to Client (Keyword) liability in future.
 A buyer also will become suspicious of the financial reporting if the owner of the company is aggressive with normalizations.

 So we would recommend that you advise any business owners you work with to try and minimize normalizations in the years leading up to a sale.
 Any increased taxes paid now will be offset many times over by the increased sales price.

 Maintenance capital expenditures

 That’s the annual capital expenditure required to maintain business operations.
 If the company has a lot of buildings, machinery or equipment that needs to be replaced or maintained, the annual amount of this cost must be deducted from the normalized EBITDA.

 Once you’ve calculated a weighted average (the most recent years are more heavily weighted) of normalized EBITDA less maintenance capex (let’s call this EBITDA hereafter), you can then put a multiple on EBITDA to calculate a rough value of the business.
 Generally, multiples vary from three-to-six times EBITDA.